 |Abstract: ||This report addresses the environmental concerns of the proposed development of a resort on

-The Proponent proposes to develop a modern resort on Maareha with 100 rooms on land and
+The Proponent proposes to develop a modern resort on Kandinma with 220 Beach Villas and

-village with shops and different utilities including desalination plant, sewage treatment plant,
+accommodation, staff facilities and different utilities including desalination plant, sewage

 The proposed development will conform to all current environmental legislation including the